How to Support Occasional Discomfort and Stress in Dogs

 4. Traveling

-Traveling is an adventure for all of us, but especially for a dog.
-You can understand why traveling might cause your dog some stress and anxiety.
-One great way to keep your dog calm while traveling is with a calming coat or anxiety vest.
-They look like a chest harness mixed with a vest or shirt.
-They wrap around your pet’s chest and apply a gentle, steady pressure that calms your dog down.
+Traveling can be an exciting adventure for humans, but it can be stressful for your dog.
+The unfamiliar sights, sounds, and movements during travel can cause your dog to feel uneasy.
+A great way to help keep your dog calm while traveling is by using calming support like CBD, along with a calming coat or pressure vest.
+These vests, which resemble a chest harness combined with a shirt, gently wrap around your dog’s chest and apply steady pressure, providing a comforting sensation that can help reduce stress.

 5. Strange People